Analy High School: History

+In 2021 El Molino High School merged with Analy High and the school was known as "West County High School" for one year, before returning to its original name in 2022.

 Demographics

 The school served 1,141 students in the 2019–2020 academic year (prior to its consolidation with El Molino High School).

 Athletics

-The school has over 600 athletes on 38 teams in 21 sports each year.
-In 2009, the varsity boys' basketball team won the NCS Division III Final for the first time in the school's 101-year history.
-Other sports offered include football, volleyball, cross country, soccer, softball, baseball, swimming, tennis, golf, track and field, wrestling, and badminton.
+The school has over 600 athletes on 38 teams in 21 sports each year, including football, volleyball, cross country, soccer, softball, baseball, swimming, tennis, golf, track and field, wrestling, and badminton.

+In 2009, the varsity boys' basketball team won the NCS Division III Final.

 Music

 Band

-There are four band classes and one orchestra class, with an average combined student participation of well over 200.
-The school has one of the highest instrumental music students per capita ratios in the State of California.
+There are four band classes and one orchestra class; the total membership exceeds 200 students.

-The bands include a 0 period jazz band that starts at 6:45am every morning, an intermediate band, advanced band, honor band, and an orchestra.

-The bands perform in two scheduled concerts per year and host the annual Band Wagon Fall Festival.
-The bands annually perform the national anthem at a San Francisco Giants game, travel to southern California to participate in the Disney Magic Music Days main street parade, and march in the local Apple Blossom Festival Parade.
+The bands perform in two scheduled concerts per year, as well as perform the national anthem at a San Francisco Giants game, travel to southern California to participate in the Disney Magic Music Days main street parade, and march in the local Apple Blossom Festival Parade.

-Once a week, the orchestra winds and percussion meet at 6:00pm and adjourn at 7:30pm for rehearsal.
-The band has won numerous awards for their jazz, concert and orchestra programs.
-The jazz band and orchestra annually participate in the California Music Educators Association festivals and competitions.

-In 2011, the school orchestra was given a unanimous superior rating at a California Music Educators Association (CMEA) festival at Sonoma State University, the highest rating possible; this was the second consecutive year that the orchestra earned this honor.
+In 2010 and 2011 the school orchestra was given a unanimous superior rating at a California Music Educators Association (CMEA) festival at Sonoma State University, the highest rating possible.